Bhaswanth-A/ROS-Theory/Tools.md

 ## 2.5 ROS Nodes

 A node is a ROS program that performs a certain task.
-Nodes are combined together into a graph and communicate with each other using topics.
+Differnent nodes communicate with each other by sending messages through topics.

 ### 2.5.1 Launching a node

 Syntax-

 `rosrun <package_name> <node_name> __name:=new_node_name __ns:=name_space topic:=new_topic`

 ### 2.5.2 Controlling 2 turtles using different keyboards